BijanJohn/bijanjohn/docs/index.md

 ## Software Delivery

 The thing that excites me most in my work is figuring out how to build and maintain better systems to delivery software updates.<br>
-These are 10 guiding principles I have been working on for some time.<br>
-I have validated these across engineers and managers and against the literature of Continuous Delivery and DevOps.<br>
-I took particular focus from The DevOps Handbook written by Jez Humbel, Gene Kim, John Willis and Patrick Debois as that book is what lit the fire of me wanting to dive into the deep end.<br>
-They are ordered from most important to least, all of which wouldn't be on this list would they not be a key component in operational and development excellence.<br>

-The delicate balance between having a rigid structure of elements needed to allow more flexible iterations of deployments.<br>
 Below is a Quote from the DevOps Handbook from a Case Study Highlighting the importance of understanding the changes that we make.<br>
 >In 2004, Gene Kim, Kevin Behr and George Spafford note that high-performing organizations recognize that<br>
 > 80% of all outages are caused by change<br>
 > and 80% of MTTR is spent trying to determine what changed.<br>

 ## 1. Automation at Scale
-Automation at Scale means when we know a fix is available, we are primarily focused on delivering that fix to All Customers.<br>
+Automation at Scale means when we know a fix is available, we are primarily focused on delivering that fix to All Customers and Environments.<br>
-Applying a specific minor update to an individual customer in an Adhoc way is also valuable, and a place for transformational Self Service however the Ultimate focus for every organization is Automation at Scale.<br>
+Applying a specific minor update to an individual customer in an Adhoc way is also valuable, and there is a place for transformational Self Service however the Ultimate focus for every organization is Automation at Scale.<br>
 Embracing Automation means that we will seek to eliminate as much Toil (manual work that is repeatable) to focus energy more closely on automation.

 ## 2. Standardization across Applications